diana-bergstrom/Kaggle-Advanced-SQL-Notes/README.md

 ORDER BY taxi_id
 ```
 To finish the TIMESTAMP_DIFF call I added lag(trip_end_timestamp) so that the timestamp difference calculates the difference in minutes between a taxi id's start time for a ride and it's previous ride's end time.
 LAG functions are window functions so it is immediately followed with an OVER clause, in which I filled in the designations from the directions about partitioning by taxi_id and ordering by trip_start_timestamp to find the time difference per ride for each taxi's rides in order of trip start time.
 WHERE filters so that the query only returns rides started on October 3 2013 and lastly, I ordered results by taxi_id.
+## Nested and Repeated Data
+This section uses the github_repos public dataset available on BigQuery
+To query repeated data the column containing that data needs to be used with the UNNEST function
+STRCTs are used to avoid expensive JOINs